RustyMods/Almanac/Almanac/Tutorials/Almanac_Readme.md

 Requires a goal and a defeat key to be set:
 - CustomKills
 ```
+#### Terminal Command
+version 3.1.5

+To generate default achievements you can now use the console command:

+- almanac_write_default_achievements

+This will write to your configuration folder all the default achievements I've personally created as examples.

+#### Achievement Groups
+version 3.1.5 introduces achievement groups

+You can now set the name of a group of achievements and their index order.

+This only works for reward types: Item or Skill

+The achievement will only show up if

+- previous achievement is completed
+- previous achievement has been collected
 #### Achievement Descriptors
 - lore is displayed on the UI
 - start_message is shown when activating achievement effect